dereneaton/ipyrad/docs/plotting.rst

     ## different operations you can perform to analyze it.
     data1.samples["1A_0"].depths.mean()

-    ## using these data you can create plot on your own using
+    ## using these data you can a create plots using any plotting library.
-    ## various plotting libraries.
-We provide some basic plotting
-    ## functions in the ipyrad.plotting library
-    import ipyrad.plotting as ipp

-    ## create a plot, see cookbook for further options to depthplot
+    ## We provide a simple create a plot, see cookbook for further options to depthplot
     canvas = ipp.depthplot(data1, ...)

     ## save the plot as a pdf